OlaPietka/Gradient-Domain-Fusion/README.md

 This project explores the power and potential of gradient-domain processing - a sophisticated method for combining multiple images by recognizing and processing their gradients and edges to create a high-quality output image.
 Various techniques such as Poisson Blending, Mixed Gradients, Laplacian pyramid blending, Poisson Sharpening, Poisson Color Transfer, and Poisson Color2Gray were employed.

-This project explores the power and potential of gradient-domain processing - a sophisticated method for combining multiple images by recognizing and processing their gradients and edges to create a high-quality output image.
-Various techniques such as Poisson Blending, Mixed Gradients, Laplacian pyramid blending, Poisson Sharpening, Poisson Color Transfer, and Poisson Color2Gray were employed.

 A detailed analysis of the project can be found in the [report](https://github.com/OlaPietka/Gradient-Domain-Fusion/blob/main/AnalysisReport.pdf), which provides in-depth explanations, methodologies, and evaluation of the results.

 ## Table of Contents